 David has written numerous articles, including “Diversification Returns and Asset Management” with Eugene F. Fama, which won a Graham and Dodd Award of Excellence from the Financial Analysts Journal in 1992.

-The University of Chicago Booth School of Business was named in honor of David, where he also serves as a lifetime member of the school's business advisory council.
+The University of Chicago Booth School of Business was named in honor of David, where he also serves as a lifetime member of the school’s business advisory council.
 David is a member of the board of trustees of the University of Chicago, University of Kansas Endowment Association, and Museum of Modern Art in New York.
-He is also on the board of overseers for the Becker Friedman Institute.
+He is also on the advisory council for the Becker Friedman Institute.

 David received his MBA from the University of Chicago in 1971.
 He also holds an MS and a BA from the University of Kansas.

 Ted Brandt is Founder and Chief Executive Officer of Marathon Capital, an investment banking boutique founded in 1999, focused on the global Energy and Infrastructure markets.
 The firm provides financial advice in the areas of M&A, re-structuring, project financing and raising private capital.
 Marathon Capital is a four-time recipient of the “Best Renewable Asset M&A Adviser” Award, first-time recipient of the “Best Asset M&A Adviser” (2017) and first-time recipient of the “M&A Adviser of the Year” (2019) in Power Finance & Risk’s Annual Power Finance Deals and Firms Awards.

 He spends the majority of his time working with his colleagues to deliver the Firm’s services to Clients and their Boards.
 Over the last number of years Marathon has been involved in over 100 major transactions across North America and more recently across Latin America.
 In 2015, Marathon advised on the 130 MW MPG LaBufa I wind project in Zacatecas, Mexico which was named “Renewable Generating Project Finance Deal of the Year” by PF&R in 2016.